Black3rror/Benchmarking/docs/source/how_to_use.md

 ### (Bonus) Result plotter

-The *Result plotter* script in *benchmarking/models/utils/result_plotter.py* will help you generate figures comparing the results of your benchmark.
+The *Result plotter* script in *edgemark/models/utils/result_plotter.py* will help you generate figures comparing the results of your benchmark.
 Please see its API for more information.

 !!! success "You are ready to go!"

-    You now have all the information you need to use the Benchmarking tool.
+    You now have all the information you need to use the EdgeMark.
 We hope you find it useful 😊